Capabilities

 Location controls govern where features are positioned relative to datum reference frames.
 These controls are critical for ensuring parts mate correctly in assemblies.

-Position tolerance offers several advantages:
+Position tolerance offers several advantages over coordinate tolerancing:

-• Tolerance zone flexibility — Circular zones often provide more usable tolerance than rectangular coordinate tolerances
+• Tolerance zone flexibility: Circular zones often provide more usable tolerance than rectangular coordinate tolerances

-• Assembly optimization — Direct control of mating feature relationships
+• Assembly optimization: Direct control of mating feature relationships

-• Manufacturing efficiency — Reduces inspection complexity compared to coordinate tolerancing
+• Manufacturing efficiency: Reduces inspection complexity compared to coordinate tolerancing

 Location controls often work in conjunction with Material Condition Modifiers to optimize manufacturing tolerance while maintaining functional requirements.